menu

 Occupations and Workforce

 When you are in Pembroke Township, you'll notice that it is more blue-collar than most other communities in America.
-45.88% of Pembroke Township’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Pembroke Township is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Pembroke Township who work in office and administrative support (13.84%), healthcare suport services (6.83%), and teaching (6.48%).
+37.21% of Pembroke Township’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Pembroke Township is a town of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Pembroke Township who work in office and administrative support (13.24%), healthcare suport services (9.84%), and teaching (8.23%).

-A relatively large number of people in Pembroke Township telecommute to their jobs.
-Overall, about 12.26% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.85% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle